thinclab/recycrl/README.md

 If you are having trouble connecting to the robot, please see the `kuka_kontrol` repository for more detailed instructions.<br>
 [`kuka_kontrol` Execution](https://github.com/thinclab/kuka_kontrol?tab=readme-ov-file#real-execution)

+### Run the Oak-D S2 camera

-Then, start the Oak-D S2 Camera driver with the following launch command.
+The Oak-D S2 driver can be executed with the following launch command.

     ros2 launch depthai_ros_driver camera.launch.py